Leob2bb/AGI_Agent_Asterisk/README.md

 ## 📖 Project Overview
 ### 🔍 What Are Your Dreams Telling You?
-**DreamInsight** is a dream interpretation platform that analyzes user-submitted dream journals to provide psychological insights and personalized feedback.
+**DreamsInsight** is a dream interpretation platform that analyzes user-submitted dream journals to provide psychological insights and personalized feedback.

 ## 📌 Key Features of DreamInsight